 Speed will be foremost in our minds and every effort made to have these books in your hands before we leave the ETO.
-Should we leave for the States (this may be wishful thinking) the book will be completed there.
+Should we leave for the States (this may be wishful thinking) the book wil be completed there.
 Should we head for the CBI, all the pictures will be shipped to the States and publication made at the war's end.
 To insure every man receiving a copy, the following suggestions are made: Each company should list the name and home address of every man in the organization and include all men who have already left the organization.
-Send this list through channels to Regimental S-1.
-Anyone outside of the combat team desiring a copy should send his name and home address to 33lst Infantry, S-1.
+Send this list through channels to Regimental Lt.
+Robert Criswell, Omaha, Neb., assisted by Cpl.
+Delucca, League 1, 1st battalion; Send this list through channels to Regimental Lt.
+Paul Maus, Baltimore, Md., assisted by Cpl.
+Delucca, League 2, Mary Open Courside of the combat team desiring a copy should send S-1.
+Anyone outside of the combat team desiring a copy should send his name and home address to 331st Infantry, S-1.
 Doughboys Inspirations It's Verboten In Germany one sunny day While walking down the street A pretty girl did come my way And I prepared to speak She drew abreast, boy what a doll!
 I heard a voice behind me call "Hey Soldier!
 It's verboten!"
 I kept on going down the line And saw a liquor store My lips were parched, I longed for wine So I headed for the door A little drink would sure be swell But before the door would open I heard a voice behind me yell "Hey Soldier!
 It's verboten!"
 We occupied a lovely home The owners weren't around I started right away to roam And soon a watch I found It was locked in case of glass But before the lock was broken I heard a voice ring of brass "Hey Soldier!
 It's verboten!"
 PFC O. K. Seville The New Flag The flags that flew for tyranny Over enslaved, the common and the weak, That forbade and crushed the very souls of those who sought to speak Have now been torn from the mighty spires, Amid the ruin and decay With uplifted hearts and refreshed desire We face the new born day.
 We've trampled and crushed those evil, Who thought even God to defy Then the triumphant hordes of freedom Will raise the new flag to fly.